 “A school may not require transgender students to use facilities inconsistent with their gender identity or to use individual-user facilities when other students are not required to do so,” according to the letter, a copy of which was provided to The New York Times.

 A school’s obligation under federal law “to ensure nondiscrimination on the basis of sex requires schools to provide transgender students equal access to educational programs and activities even in circumstances in which other students, parents, or community members raise objections or concerns,” the letter states.
 “As is consistently recognized in civil rights cases, the desire to accommodate others’ discomfort cannot justify a policy that singles out and disadvantages a particular class of students.”

 As soon as a child’s parent or legal guardian asserts a gender identity for the student that “differs from previous representations or records,” the letter says, the child is to be treated accordingly — without any requirement for a medical diagnosis or birth certificate to be produced.
 It says that schools may — but are not required to — provide other restroom and locker room options to students who seek “additional privacy” for whatever reason.

-As the Atlantic points out, the letter is significant not only for its policy suggestions but because it takes the Obama adminisration’s interpretation of Title IX and attempts to apply it nationwide.
+As The Atlantic points out, the letter is significant not only for its policy suggestions but also because it takes the Obama administration’s interpretation of Title IX and attempts to apply it nationwide.
 (The current administration was the first to rule — back in 2013 — that Title IX encompassed transgender people.)